allergy-free foods

 Allergy-free foods have a substantial impact on public health and the food industry.
 With rising global food allergy rates, the demand for safe and inclusive food options is growing.
 These foods offer significant public health benefits by reducing the risk of allergic reactions, improving life quality for allergy sufferers, and reducing healthcare burdens.

-In the food industry, the trend towards clean label products, which demand ingredient simplicity and transparency, aligns with the development of allergy-free foods.
 These developments are reshaping market trends and consumer preferences, encouraging inclusivity and accessibility in dietary options, crucial for individuals with food allergies, and important for food service providers in various settings.

 The Transformative Journey of Allergy-Free Foods